 Welcome to the second post in a series on being a Misinformation Sleuth.
-In our last installment, we introduced the above two frameworks for recognizing misinformation and used lateral reading to do a background check, i.e., vet information sources for possible biases before engaging deeply with the information.
-One is Stanford's Civics Online Reasoning (COR), whose framework is built on three questions:
+In our last installment, we introduced two frameworks for recognizing misinformation and used lateral reading to do a background check, i.e., vet information sources for possible biases before engaging deeply with the information.
+One of these aforementioned frameworks is Stanford's Civics Online Reasoning (COR), which is built on three questions:

 - Who's behind the information?